jtwang1027/jtwang1027.github.io/_posts/2020-03-31-batch_norm.md

 ## Cell type annotation
 We compared 3 approaches for cell type annotation: CellMarkers database, Panglao database, and using gene set enrichment.
-We found CellMarkers to be most informative in this context.
+We found CellMarkers to be the most informative in this context.

 ### CellMarkers
 CellMarker [(paper)](https://academic.oup.com/nar/article/47/D1/D721/5115823) is manually curated from over 100k papers, including >13k cell markers of 467 cell types spanning 158 tissues [(db link)](http://biocc.hrbmu.edu.cn/CellMarker/).
-This dataset can easily be downloaded and compared against the top markers.
+This dataset can easily be downloaded and compared against the top markers from each cluster.
 Here, we used *Human cell markers* (Human_cell_markers.txt), which assigns single genes (and respective proteins) to a corresponding cell and tissue type.
 As another option, *Single cell markers* (Single_cell_markers.txt), is derived from scRNA seq data and assigns multiple markers per cell type.

 ### Gene set ORA (over-representation analysis)
 As another approach, we tested for gene set enrichment with the expectation of finding significant biological processes that would be unique to a specific cell / tissue type.
-Using the Gene Ontology database and signifcant differentially expressed top markers from each cluster, we applied *goana* for over-representation analysis.
+Using the Gene Ontology database and signifcant differentially expressed genes from each cluster, we applied *goana* for over-representation analysis.
 The results can be found in *enriched_gene_sets_by_cluster.rds*.